-- Adult European Chafer beetles are tan or brown beetles resembling June beetles but measure only about 1.5cm in length.
+- Adult European chafer beetles are tan or brown beetles that are able 1.5 cm in length.
+Wing covers have long grooves.

 - The grubs, measuring 2 to 2.5 cm, are soft, white, and C-shaped with tan-coloured heads and six prominent legs

 - Adult beetles emerge from the soil and fly to nearby deciduous trees to swarm, mate and feed.
 After mating, females lay eggs singly in the soil, laying from 20-40 eggs in her lifespan.
 During this time, beetles cause minimal damage to turf.